lbaw-admin/lbaw-laravel-2017-18/README.md

     # Seed database from the seed.sql file.
 Needed on first run and everytime the database script changes.
     php artisan db:seed
     # Start the development server
     php artisan serve

 Access http://localhost:8000 to see the app running.
 If you made changes to the credentials be sure to update the `.env` file accordingly.

+## Code Structure

+A typical web request involves the following steps and files:

+### Routes

+The webpage is processed by *Laravel*'s [routing](https://laravel.com/docs/5.5/routing) mechanism.
+By default, routes are defined inside *routes/web.php*.
+A typical *route* looks like this:

+    Route::get('cards/{id}', 'CardController@show');

+This route receives a parameter *id* that is passed on to the *show* method of a controller called *CardController*.

+### Controllers

+### Policies

+### Views

 ## Publishing your image

 You should keep your git's master branch always functional and frequently build and deploy your code.
 To do so, you will create a _docker_ image for your project and publish it at [docker hub](https://hub.docker.com/).
 LBAW's teachers will frequently pull all these images and make them available at **TODO**.

 First thing you need to do is create a [docker hub](https://hub.docker.com/) account and get your username from it.
 Once you have a username, let your docker know who you are by executing:

     docker login